 Ideally, medical history documents of all family members can be sent in advance so that the genetic counselor can prepare for the counseling session.
-The main goal of the session is to answer all questions from the those seeking advice.
+The main goal of the session is to answer all questions from those seeking advice.

 The consultation also includes a discussion of the potential impact of this knowledge on family planning and the health of the person seeking advice.
 When those seeking advice decide on a genetic test, a blood sample will usually be taken.